Sign of the times

 A private donor supplied all of the firearms, many of which had to be custom fitted due to the small hands and fingers of the kindergarten and 1st graders.

 The training lasted for 6 weeks which consisted of basic gun safety all the way to advanced marksmanship.
-Some students adapted well to the training and embraced their 2nd amendment rights like good little Americans.
+Some students adapted well to the training and embraced their 2nd amendment rights.

 Others were a bit more nervous about handling a gun and learning how to use it.